GLOBAL MARKETS-Shares, euro fall as doubts grow over central bank action

 borrowing costs for Spain and Italy provided further support.

-But the Bank of England on Wednesday gave no hint of future
+But after the Bank of England gave no hint of future action

 are still a lot of hurdles to be overcome.
 But investors can't